tailataila/SQL-Practice/sql-terms.md

 ### Index

-**Indexes** rae used by queries to find data from table quickly.
+**Indexes** are used by queries to find data from a table quickly.
 Similar to an index in a book.
 Data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and storage space.

 ```sql